 Controlling HRVOC Emissions

 Rules in Title 30, Texas Administrative Code, Chapter 115 for controlling emissions of highly reactive volatile organic compounds.
-These rules are part of the state implementation plan strategy to meet the National Ambient Air Quality Standard for ozone.
+These rules are part of the state implementation plan strategy to meet the National Ambient Air Quality Standards for ozone.

 Areas Affected